whosonfirst/go-whosonfirst-format/README.md

 # go-whosonfirst-format

-An experimental package to try and standardise the GeoJSON formatting in WOF.
+Standardised GeoJSON formatting for Whos On First files.